WyriHaximus/FlyPie/README.md

 $this->filesystem('s3_thumbnails')->listContents();
 ```

-For more details on how to use [Flysystem, check out it's General Usage section](https://github.com/thephpleague/flysystem#general-usage).
+For more details on how to use [Flysystem, check out its General Usage section](https://github.com/thephpleague/flysystem#general-usage).

 ## Supported Adapters ##